 - Actors Studio (New York) Lifetime Member and Teacher.

-- Founder of Associazione Culturale Studio De Fazio (non-profit research centre for international professional performing artists in Rome, Italy).
+- Founder of Associazione Culturale Studio De Fazio and CREA Studio Associazione Culturlae (both non-profit research centres for international professional performing artists in Rome, Italy).

 - Creator of the De Fazio System of Creative Study & Research